Ear of the

 Clear and Kind: Tips for Explaining Complex Information in Simple English

 You remember what we talked about in the last post: staying calm when you can’t find the right word.
 This is the next step, learning how to share complex information simply and kindly so your meaning comes through clearly, even when English isn’t your first language.
-Because good communication isn’t about sounding perfect.
-It’s about helping people feel safe, respected, and understood.

 Read More